Export log events to Google Security Operations to monitor insider risk

 Supported editions for this feature: Enterprise Standard and Enterprise Plus.
 Compare your edition

-After you export logs
+After you export log events

 • View all the alerts and Indicators of Compromise (IOCs) currently impacting your organization.